Aija province

-The Aija Province is one of 20 provinces of the Ancash Region in Peru.
+Aija is one of 20 provinces of the Ancash Region in Peru.

 Geography

 The Cordillera Negra traverses the province.
 Some of the highest mountains of the province are listed below:

 Political division

 Aija is divided into five districts, which are:

 Ethnic groups

 The province is inhabited by indigenous citizens of Quechua descent.
 Spanish is the language which the majority of the population (62.10%) learnt to speak in childhood, while 37.70% of the residents started speaking using the Quechua language (2007 Peru Census).